Exporting to Nigeria - Market Overview Exporting to - Market Overview

-Nigeria has the largest market in Africa with a population of more than 180 million people.
-As recently as 2014, McKinsey and Co. had predicted that Nigeria had the makings to grow 7.1 percent yearly until 2030 and build a $1.6 trillion economy.
-In March 2016, PwC published a report, “Nigeria: Looking Beyond Oil,” that raises the Nigerian economy to the top 10 in the world in 2050 with a projected GDP of $6.4 trillion.
+Nigeria has the largest market in Africa with a population of approximately 200 million people.
+In March 2016, PwC published a report, “Nigeria: Looking beyond Oil,” that raises the Nigerian economy to the top 10 in the world in 2050 with a projected GDP of $6.4 trillion.

 Oil and Gas

 Nigeria is the largest oil producer in Africa, holds the largest natural gas reserves on the continent, and is among the world's top five exporters of liquefied natural gas (LNG).
 In 2018, the petroleum sector contributed 8.60% to Nigeria’s GDP but accounted for approximately 90% of Federal Government income.
 In the first quarter of 2019, the oil sector contributed 9.14% to the country’s GDP as reported by the National Bureau of Statistics.